Spontaneous symmetry breaking in 2D: Kibble-Zurek mechanism in temperature quenched colloidal monolayers

 and thus can be regarded as an inverse system temperature.
-The state of the system in thermal equilibrium - liquid, hexatic or solid - is solely defined by the strength of the magnetic field $H$ since the temperature $T$, the 2D particle density $\rho$ and the magnetic susceptibility per bead $\chi$ are kept constant experimentally.
-In these units the melting temperature (crystalline - hexatic) is at about $\Gamma = 60$ and the transition from hexatic to isotropic at about $\Gamma = 57$.
-Based on an equilibrated liquid system ($\Gamma\approx15$) \cite{equilibration_time} we initiate a temperature jump with cooling rates up to $d\Gamma/dt \approx10^4~s^{-1}$ into the crystalline region of the phase diagram $\Gamma_M\geq60$ \cite{Gruenberg2004,Keim2007a}.
-This temperature quench triggers a crystallization process in the system where the time scale of cooling is $10^5$ faster compared to the intrinsic Brownian timescale $\tau_B = 50\;\mbox{sec}$, i.e. the time particles need to diffuse the distance of their own diameter.
-An elaborate description of the experiment can be found in \cite{Ebert2009}.
-The field of view is $1160 \times 865\;\mu m^2$ in size and contains about $9000$ colloids.
-Each temperature quench to the same final value of the control parameter $\Gamma_F$ is repeated at least ten times with sufficient equilibration times in between and all analyzed quantities are averaged by the number of repetitions of the quenches.
+The state of the system in thermal equilibrium - liquid, hexatic, or solid - is solely defined by the strength of the magnetic field $H$ since the temperature $T$, the 2D particle density $\rho$ and the magnetic susceptibility per bead $\chi$ are kept constant experimentally.
+In these units the inverse melting temperature (crystalline - hexatic) is at about $\Gamma_m = 60$ and the transition from hexatic to isotropic at about $\Gamma_i = 57$ \cite{commentonTm}.
+Since the system temperature is given by an outer field, enormous cooling rates are accessible compared to atomic systems.
+Based on a well equilibrated liquid system \cite{equilibration_time} at $\Gamma\approx15$ we initiate a temperature jump with cooling rates up to $d\Gamma/dt \approx10^4~s^{-1}$ into the crystalline region of the phase diagram $\Gamma_M\geq60$.
+This temperature quench triggers the solidification within the whole monolayer (the heat transfer is NOT done through the surface of the material as usually in 3D condensed matter systems) and time scale of cooling is $10^5$ faster compared to fastest intrinsic scales, e.g. the Brownian time $\tau_B = 50\;\mbox{sec}$, particles need to diffuse the distance of their own diameter.
+An elaborate description of the experimental setup can be found in \cite{Ebert2009}.
+The field of view is $1160 \times 865\;\mu m^2$ in size and contains about $9000$ colloids, the whole monolayer contains of $\sim 300000$ particles.
+Each temperature quench is repeated at least ten times to the same final value of the control parameter $\Gamma_F$ with sufficient equilibration times in between.
+Fig \ref{fig01} shows the monolayer two minutes after the quench from deep in the fluid phase below the melting temperature (above the control parameter $\Gamma_m$), (see also movie bondordermagnitude.avi of the supplemental material).
+The color code of particle $l$ at position $\vec{r}_l$ is given by the magnitude $ m_l = m(\vec{r_l}) = \psi_l^\ast\psi_l$ of the local complex (six-folded) bond order field $\psi_l = 1/ N_j \sum_{k=1}^{N_j} e^{i 6\theta_{kl}}$ given by the $N_j$ nearest neighbors.
+Blue particles have low bond orientational order $m \approx 0$ (high isotropic symmetry) and red particles indicate domains of broken symmetry $m \approx 1$ (high local sixfold order).
+Note that we investigate the orientational order and not the translational one, since a) we can hardly distinguish between 'poly-hexalline' and poly-crystalline on finite length scales, b) the hexatic phase is narrow compared to the quench depth, and c) translational order parameters are based on reciprocal lattice vectors $\vec{G}$ being ill defined in poly-crystalline samples.
+The hexatic phase is not observable as function of time after a quench \cite{Dillmann2008} and the bond-order correlation function